Nikhil4795/Sheets-Checking/README.md

     Description :

-    Checking whether two sheets are equal or not, if not, then shows the differences b/w two input sheets in two output sheets.
+    Checks whether two sheets are equal or not, if not, then shows the differences b/w two input sheets in two output sheets.

     ie.., it shows the data from sheet_1 and data from sheet_2 in seperate cells with